EternalDreamer01/Nyx/README.md

 ### Are there any risk ?
 Your phone can be banned by WhatsApp and/or Telegram, make sure to not overuse this application.
 A reasonable reverse lookup frequency would be 40/day (each one different), waiting at least a few seconds seconds between each call, at an irregular frequency.
-Use a prepaid SIM card to prevent such cases.
+Use a prepaid SIM card to prevent such situations.

 ### Is it legal ?
 It's legal to view publicly available information.
 However, scraping would violate Terms of Use of WhatsApp and Telegram and would result in a permanent suspension.